A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 GROSS: (Laughter).

-MCPHERSON: That was - I think that was John Sparks' backyard.
+MCPHERSON: That was - I think that was in John Sparks' backyard.
 Cowboys don't really like X...

 GROSS: But you had no...